razi-rais/eth-wikipedia-changetracker/README.md

 ## Linux /

+## Setup Rinkeby and get free ether
+1. Install geth.
+2. Open up a command line and run the following (replace path with the path where your geth.exe file lives): path/geth.exe --rinkeby --rpc --rpcapi db,eth,net,web3,personal --cache=2048  --rpcport 8545 --rpcaddr 127.0.0.1 --rpccorsdomain "*"
+3. Run the following: personal.newAccount('passwordhere')
+4. Run the following: personal.listAccounts
+5. Get the account ID from the following command.
+6. Go to the following URL: https://www.rinkeby.io/#faucet
+7. Click on the "Tweet" link and paste your account ID into the 0x00000000... and Tweet it to your Twitter account.
+8. Copy the Tweet's URL into the the input box and click Give me Ether.
+9. Verify you have ether on the Block Explorer tab
+10. Paste your account on the search box on the top right.
+11. Wait around 30 minutes for geth to download history onto your local machine.
+12. Verify completion with ...?

 ### Virtual Machine - Windows Server 2016/ Windows 10

 ### Virtual Machine - Azure (ARM Template - Windows Server 2016)